Arotiana137-51/Valentine/README.md

 # Valentine's Day Message App

 A simple React application to send heartfelt messages asking to be your valentine .
+This is a simple app that lets you create a romantic proposal for your partner on Valentine's Day.
+The app will be designed to be deployed on Facebook Instant Games, so you can easily share it with your partner and your friends.

 # Getting Started with Create React App